 RLT increases muscle mass & delays fatigue

-A 2016 study found potentially one of the most attractive benefits of RLT for athletes – RLT increases maximal load in exercise and muscle mass.
+A 2016 study found potentially one of the most attractive benefits of RLT for athletes – RLT increases the maximal load in exercise and muscle mass.

 Numerous other studies mirror these findings, showing RLT enhanced the benefits of clinically implemented exercise regimes and increases muscle thickness, compared to training plans which lack RLT.

 The scientific findings are clear; any exercise plan supplemented with RLT produces greater benefits in performance.
-These improvements have been seen across numerous forms of exercise including explosive cardio, weightlifting and stamina training.
+These improvements have been seen across numerous forms of exercise including explosive cardio, weightlifting, and stamina training.

 RLT reduces cartilage inflammation